How to Spend 5 Days in Puerto Rico

 Hiking at the El Yunque National Rainforest

-Located in northeastern Puerto Rico about 30 minutes from San Juan is one of Puerto Rico’s best attractions, El Yunque.
-Although there are still trails that haven’t been recovered since Hurricane Maria, there is still plenty to see at this luscious tropical rainforest.
+Located in northeastern Puerto Rico, about 30 minutes from San Juan, El Yunque is one of Puerto Rico’s best attractions.
+Although there are still trails that haven’t been recovered since Hurricane Maria, there is still plenty to see in this luscious tropical rainforest.
 The USDA Forest Service website is the best place to get the most up-to-date information on which trails are open to help you plan your route.
-You can easily spend the whole day hiking different trails and exploring the rainforest’s 29 acres of land, but we spent about 3 hours there.
-El Yunque opens at 7:30 am so if you get there early, you will have plenty of time to see a lot.
+You can easily spend the whole day hiking different trails and exploring the rainforest’s 29 acres of land, but we spent about three hours there.
+El Yunque opens at 7:30 am, so if you get there early, you will have plenty of time to see a lot.

 Pro-tip: It is a rainforest, so expect the ground to be wet from rain or dew, which increases your chances of slipping.
 Avoid this by wearing shoes with decent grip.
 Also, bring a poncho or rain jacket in case it rains.

 If you decide to rent a drop-top vehicle, make sure you close your roof while you are within 15 minutes of El Yunque.
-It’s a rainforest so it rains sporadically throughout the day.
-We went from cruising in our Jeep Wrangler roofless in sunny skies to having to make an emergency stop to scramble to put on the top because of the torrential downpour.
+It’s a rainforest, so it rains sporadically throughout the day.
+We went from cruising in our Jeep Wrangler roofless in sunny skies to making an emergency stop to scramble to put on the top because of the torrential downpour.

 We checked out the following spots during our visit to El Yunque: